valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 <b>Further Testing</b>

 <b>Known Bugs</b>
-One limitation of the design is that there are a number of tabs with manual formulae included within the Google Sheets document.
+<p>A limitation of the app design is that there are a number of tabs with manual formulae included within  the Google Sheets document that have rows that are not dynamic and thus require manual adjustment on each run of the app.
 The code is written in a certain order so that everything works and is populated in the correct order.
 But, the manual formulae will require update on each additional entry of the app.
 For example, there are two tabs, 'variance_green' and 'variance_red' that has manual formulas that splits the variance between expected weight loss and actual weight loss into the clients who met expectation and those that did not meet expectation.
 This formulae are linked to the newly appended row in the variance tab (e.g. row 10) so will not update on the next running of the app when another row is appended unless the formulae are manually updated (e.g. changed from row 10 to row 11).
-In future versions of the app, I could design a workaround of this to autmate this feature but for now, there is a printed reminded included at the end of the app, reminding the personal trainer 'Please update manual rows within google sheets before logging out.'
+In future versions of the app, I plan on making the formulae dynamic, using the COUNTA formula...</p>

 <b>Deployment</b>

--This project was the first backend project (previous projects had been front end, HTML/CSS and Javascript) -This project required activiation of the GITHUB Student Developer pack, as provided by the Code Institute, per the below:
+<p>This project was the first backend project (previous projects had been front end, HTML/CSS and Javascript)</p>
+<p>This project required activiation of the GITHUB Student Developer pack, as provided by the Code Institute, per the below:</p>

--Per Slack, requested Github Student Developer Pack activation email and activated accordingly once received -Activated Heroku and connect it to GITHUB profile per below:
+<p>Per Slack, requested Github Student Developer Pack activation email and activated accordingly once received</p>
+<p>Activated Heroku and connected it to GITHUB profile per below:</p>

-I selected manual deployment for the Walkthrough ('Love Sandwiches project') but updated to automatic deployment for this project and, accordingly, it was automatically connected to Heroku for dpeloyment and the usual deployment process could be followed on GITHUB thereafter, per below:
+<p>I selected manual deployment for the Walkthrough ('Love Sandwiches project') but updated to automatic deployment for this project and, accordingly, it was automatically connected to Heroku for dpeloyment and the usual deployment process could be followed on GITHUB thereafter, per below:</p>

-<h2><b>Clone the GitHub repository</b></h2>
+<h2><b>On the GitHub repository to workspaces and Heroku</b></h2>
-<b>Steps to create a local clone-per CI tutorial</b>
+<b>Steps to pin repositary to workspaces followed per the CI tutorial</b>
 <ol>
-<li>Go to the https://github.com/elainebroche-dev/ms3-event-scheduler repository on GitHub</li>

-<li>Click the "Code" button to the right of the screen, click HTTPs and copy the link there</li>

-<li>Open a GitBash terminal and navigate to the directory where you want to locate the clone</li>

-<li>On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process</li>

-<li>Changes made to the local clone can be pushed back to the repository using the following commands:

-git add filenames (or "." to add all changed files) git commit -m "text message describing changes" git push
+<li>Set up repositary using the python template provided by the CI</p>
+<li>Once gitignore fiel udpated to include the cred.json file extracted from google sheets linking, pinned to github workspaces so could open repositary within selecting gitpod on each occassion (which would reset the gitignore)

 N.B.
 Any changes pushed to the master branch will take effect on the live project because automatic deployments are enabled in Heroku for this project.